jontech/couliflower/README.md

     server.serve_forever()
 ```

-You can use this code however you like and on your own risks, maybe you will find something useful but in result this code is useless.
+You can use this code however you like ON YOUR OWN RISK.